 Supernus to Present at the Piper Sandler 34th Annual Healthcare Conference

-/EIN News/ -- ROCKVILLE, Md., Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Supernus Pharmaceuticals, Inc. (Nasdaq: SUPN), a biopharmaceutical company focused on developing and commercializing products for the treatment of central nervous system (CNS) diseases, announced today that Jack Khattar, President and CEO of Supernus Pharmaceuticals, will participate in a fireside chat, as well as host investor meetings, at the Piper Sandler 34th Annual Healthcare Conference on Tuesday, November 29, 2022, at 10:30 a.m.
+ROCKVILLE, Md., Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Supernus Pharmaceuticals, Inc. SUPN, a biopharmaceutical company focused on developing and commercializing products for the treatment of central nervous system (CNS) diseases, announced today that Jack Khattar, President and CEO of Supernus Pharmaceuticals, will participate in a fireside chat, as well as host investor meetings, at the Piper Sandler 34th Annual Healthcare Conference on Tuesday, November 29, 2022, at 10:30 a.m.
 ET.

 The conference will take place November 29 – December 1, 2022 at the Lotte New York Palace in New York City.
 Investors interested in arranging a meeting with company management should contact the Piper Sandler conference coordinator.
 A live audio webcast of the fireside chat can be accessed by visiting Events & Presentations in the Investor Relations section on the Company's website at www.supernus.com.
 An archived replay of the webcast will be available for 60 days on the Company's website following the conference.